i-foster/3813_Assignment/README.md

 ### Validation
-there is string cleaning service to clean values to remove unexepected inputs by a user. the login function uses strict typing to ensure only strings can be entered for username and password. user
+there is string cleaning service to clean values to remove unexepected inputs by a user. the login function uses strict typing to ensure only strings can be entered for username and password.